reactthemes/bootstrap-templates/README.md

 # bootstrap-templates
 Responsive Bootstrap templates and themes with HTML5 and CSS3.

 1 new landing page every 10 days.

-Follow me on [Twitter](https://twitter.com/reactthemes), Facebook(https://www.facebook.com/reactthemes), [Google+](https://plus.google.com/+Reactthemes) to get notified when I update or release new stuff.
+You can follow me on [Twitter](https://twitter.com/reactthemes), [Facebook](https://www.facebook.com/reactthemes), [Google+](https://plus.google.com/+Reactthemes) to get notified when I update or release new stuff.

 ## Live Demo